andrewphm/bank-account/README.md

 ## About

-A simple python application that simulates a bank account using Object Orienteted Programming Principles.
+A simple python application that simulates a bank account using Object Orienteted Programming Principles - specifically encapsulation.

 ## Features

-- Encapsulation principle.
+- Ability to create user bank account object instances from a class.
+- Methods that allow you to deposit, withdraw, add interest, and print statements.